michaeljcollinsuk/CV/README.md

 I started my own eBay business to be independent and do something for myself, and I'm proud of what I achieved.
 At Makers Academy I have relearnt how to learn, with the emphasis on solving problems using my own initiative.

 - I ran my own eBay store for three years, doing everything myself - from buying stock to going to the post office.
 Building basic webpages in HTML/CSS and using Adobe Dreamweaver first introduced me to coding.
-- Then gave it up to attend the most intensive 12 weeks of learning of my life in search of a more challenging career.
+- Then gave it up the shop to attend the most intensive 12 weeks of learning of my life in search of a more challenging career.
 - Comfortable working on my own when necessary.
 Completed six solo projects at Makers Academy.
 - As a freelance journalist, meeting deadlines to file copy was an integral part of the job.